kitodo/kitodo-presentation/.github/ISSUE_TEMPLATE/task-for-the-development-fund.md

 ---
 name: Task for the development fund
-about: escribe a working package which may be implemented by the Kitodo e.V. development fund.
+about: A working package which may be sponsored by the Kitodo e.V. development fund.
-title: "[FUND]"
+title: '[FUND] '
 labels: development fund
 assignees: ''